the-technat/kubernetes-cluster-factory/README.md

 - we use `x86_64` nodes (could easily be changed to `amd64`)
 - AWS SSM is enabled for the nodes

-And some prerequisites are also required:
-- an AWS account
+### State

+All methos are allowed to save state on S3.

+The following infrastructure was setup for that:
 - an OIDC provider for Github Actions
 - an IAM role with a trust-policy so that this repository can assume it
+- an IAM policy for the role
-- a S3 bucket for state
+- an S3 bucket for state
 - [account-nuker](https://github.com/the-technat/account-nuker) that regurarly nukes left-over resources